Sampling and cubature on sparse grids based on a B-spline quasi-interpolation: Optimal cubature

-{\bf Acknowledgments.} This work is funded by the Vietnam National Foundation for Science and Technology Development (NAFOSTED) under Grant no. 102.01-2012.15, and additionally supported by the Vietnam Institute for Advanced Study in Mathematics.
-The author would like to thank Dr. Tino Ullrich his valuable remarks and suggestions in particular, for indicating the equation \eqref{Bab=sum}.
+{\bf Acknowledgments.} This work is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under Grant No. 102.01-2014.02.
+A part of this work was done when the author was working as a research professor at the Vietnam Institute for Advanced Study in Mathematics (VIASM).
+He would like to thank the VIASM for providing a fruitful research environment and working condition.
+The author would like to specially thank Dr. Tino Ullrich and Glenn Byrenheid for their valuable remarks and suggestions.
+He thanks the referees for constructive remarks, comments and suggestions which certainly improved the presentation of the paper.